 A question be raised over and over, and over, and over every time you take your mind to think about “cà phê” and “sinh tố”: “Why did I leave?
 Seriously, why?”

-The challenge of the barter, the curiosity of the find, the fun of the exchange.
-“No, you will not get these feelings again in Wal-Mart”, telling to yourself, and it feels like Miley Cyrus just throw a wrecking ball right into your heart.
+The challenge of the batter, the curiosity of the find, the fun of the exchange.
+“No, you will not get these feelings again in Wal-Mart”, saying to yourself, and it feels like Miley Cyrus just throw a wrecking ball right into your heart.

 The hospitality and resourcefulness of the locals

 No list about Vietnam would be complete without mentioning the people.
 They are the definition of “where there’s a will, there’s a way.”
 It might not always be the safest or the most sensible way, but they’ll get it done, don’t you worry.
 Stranded in the middle of nowhere?
 You’ll be taken in.
 Need to get across this lake on your motorbike in a canoe?
 Consider it done.